Zaicon/InfiniteChestsV2/README.md

 /chest password <password> - Password-protects a chest.
 /chest unlock <password> - Allows opening of any chest using that password.
 /chest public - Toggles the 'public' setting of a chest, allowing others to use but not destroy the chest.
+/chest refill <seconds> - Sets the interval in which chests refill items.
 /chest cancel - Cancels any of the above actions.
 /convchests [-r] - Converts any "real" chests to database chests (or reverse with `-r`)
 ```